-What is Scroll Depth?
-More Than Meets the Eye
+What is Scroll Depth and More Than Meets the Eye

-Alright, let’s get down to brass tacks.
-What exactly is scroll depth?
+What is scroll depth?
 Simply put, it’s the yardstick that measures how far down a page your visitors travel.
-It’s usually tracked in percentages (25%, 50%, 75%, etc.), showing how much of your content is actually being seen.
+It’s usually tracked in percentages (25%, 50%, 75%, etc.), showing how much of your content is actually seen.
 While you can get super precise with pixel measurements, percentages make it easier to understand for everyone – like using a standard measuring cup in a recipe.

 Most websites are designed for vertical scrolling, so that’s usually what we focus on tracking.
 But if your site has horizontal elements, like image galleries, tracking that can also be insightful.
 It’s like exploring a city – you can go up and down the streets, but you might also find interesting things by venturing down side alleys.